New York State Division of Homeland Security & Emergency Services

 - Q: Does the recipient county have to share its awarded funds with other counties in the consortium?

-A: No. It is hoped that while the consortium as a whole will benefit from any award, individual awards will be disbursed to successful counties.
+A: No. It is hoped that while the consortium as a whole will benefit from any award, individual awards will be disbursed to applicants that meet grant requirements.

 - Q: Are consultant fees eligible?

 A: Yes.
-Consultant fees for services provided which are consistent with the components of the grant are allowed.
+Consultant fees for services provided are eligible, as long as they are consistent with the permissible expenses of the grant.

 - Q: Is purchase of subscriber equipment eligible?